febin0x10/heap-gym/README.md

 3. **OF**: There's no win function, the binary is compiled with PIE and Full-Relro that means you can't perform GOT overwrite, but there's a memory leak bug.
 Use-After-Free and Double-Free are fixed.
 Exploit a Heap Overflow bug to gain code execution.

+**NOTE**: Give executable permissions to capsuledb and ld-2.2x.so binaries before running the binary, else the binary won't run.

 __TOOLS__
 * Python3
 * Pwntools module